HackerLoop/rotonde-uavtalk/README.md

 Feel free to browse the exhaustive [list of UAVObjects.](https://gist.github.com/jhchabran/972ad7660398f478d990)

-The present project, referenced as the *Bridge* manages the USB connection to the drone and provides a websocket that streams *UAVObject*s expressed in JSON (they're originally expressed in binary).
+The present project, referenced as  *skybot-router* manages the USB connection to the drone and provides a websocket that streams *UAVObject*s expressed in JSON (instead of plain binary data)

 So instead of sending something like this: